markcxx/NetEase-Player-User-Manual/README_EN.md

 ## Version Information

 - **Software Name**: NetEase Player
-- **Version Number**: 1.0.3
+- **Version**: 1.0.4
-- **Release Date**: February 20, 2025
+- **Release Date**: March 11, 2025

 ------

-## Software Introduction
+## Software Overview

-!> NetEase Player is a multifunctional music playback software developed with PyQt.
-It currently supports song search, search suggestions, playback of premium music, music/MV downloads, QR code login for NetEase Cloud Music account to access "Favorite Songs" playlist, along with scrolling lyrics, desktop lyrics, playlist management, etc. Designed to provide convenient and personalized music experience.
+NetEase Player is an audio player based on PyQt5, inspired by the UI design of Microsoft's Groove Music.
+It aims to provide a seamless music experience by leveraging database information to offer free access to select tracks.
+The software is continuously updated—stay tuned for new releases 😁😁😁

 ------

 ## System Requirements

-- **Operating System**: Windows 10 or later
+- **Operating System**: Windows 10 or later.
-- **Hardware Requirements**: Minimum 1.6 GHz processor, 2GB RAM, and 300MB available disk space for installation.
+- **Hardware Requirements**: Minimum 1.6 GHz processor, 2GB RAM, and 470MB of available disk space for installation.

 ------